 Samosir Island on Lake Toba is a truly dreamy location.
 The water glistens blue and the hills are bright green, like being in the Alps.
 Most hotels have lake front/lake view rooms and there are a plethora of lake view restaurants to choose from.
 Most hotels are located in TukTuk, the tourist town.

 I took a becak tour from my hostel – this is the local name for a tuktuk, given that the town itself is called Tuktuk.
 This was a lovely way to travel around the island, but you can also rent motorbikes, or hire a driver for the day (either motorbike or car).
+Key stops include:

-- Visit Huta Bolon in Simanindo – another great spot to learn about Batak culture.
+- Huta Bolon in Simanindo – another great spot to learn about Batak culture.
 This museum also offers traditional houses.

 Where to stay and eat at Lake Toba?